MickeyKay/better-font-awesome-library/README.md

 The object has the following public methods:
 #### get_version() ####
-(string) Returns the active version of Font Awesome being used.
+(string) Returns the locally resolved Free metadata version.
+In Kit mode this is not the Kit version.

 #### get_stylesheet_url() ####
-(string) Returns the Font Awesome stylesheet URL.
+(string) Returns the effective main stylesheet URL, including the immutable Kit CSS URL in Kit mode.

 #### get_stylesheet_url_v4_shim() ####
-(string) Returns the Font Awesome v4 shim stylesheet URL.
+(string) Returns the separate Font Awesome v4 shim stylesheet URL; empty in Kit mode, where compatibility belongs to the Kit.

 #### get_icons() ####
 (array) Returns an associative array of icon hex values (index, e.g. \f000) and unprefixed icon names (values, e.g. rocket) for all available icons in the active Font Awesome version.